Acceptance – Addiction Treatment for the LGBTQ+ Community

 According to SAMHSA.gov, 40.3% (4.3 million) members of the LGBTQ+ community age 18 and older reported using illicit drugs in the past year, which is higher than the national average (18%).
-This population can face social stigma, discrimination, harassment, and violence.
+People in the LGBTQ+ community can face social stigma, discrimination, harassment, and violence.
 Because of these factors and other stressors, LGBTQ+ individuals are at an increased risk for behavioral health issues, says the National Institute on Drug Abuse.

 We know the best results yield from patients feeling accepted, safe, and respected.
 It’s critical for the LGBTQ+ community to feel included, safe, and treated fairly in all aspects of life, especially when it comes to receiving medical care.

 Much like the stigma that surrounds addiction, members of the LGBTQ+ community still face discrimination.
 RCA believes in removing as many barriers as possible when it comes to addiction treatment, including discrimination and bias.
 RCA has zero tolerance for hate and discrimination.
 We know that patients thrive when immersed in a community of like-minded people who are dealing with similar life experiences – which is why we’ve created the Acceptance program specifically for our LGBTQ+ patients and others who wish to participate.
 Like our other programs – Breaking Free Trauma Program, Evolutions for Older Adults, etc. – participation in Acceptance is 100% voluntary.

 Acceptance caters to the individual needs, situations, and histories of our LGBTQ+ patients– all without the worry of stigmas impacting your treatment.